 Criterion 2.2: The AKT - To ensure all KMMS students have a broad-based, rounded knowledge from this module's learning, KMMS will track the performance of students in the designated major subject or speciality FTs which constitutes the knowledge learning within this module.
-A student must achieve a mark equal to or above the Minimum Acceptable Score (MAS) for each designated major subject or speciality FT which contain at least 25 items at year end to pass the module.
-Small specialities or FTs with less than 25 items will be for formative feedback only..
+A student must achieve a mark equal to or above the Minimum Acceptable Score (MAS) for each designated major subject or speciality FT to pass the module.